Table of Contents

 Review Monthly

 Once a month, look at your Pinterest Analytics and ask: which pins got the most clicks?
 Which boards are driving the most traffic?
-Use that to inform what you create next month.
+Use that to shape what you create next month.
 Double down on what’s working, adjust what isn’t.

 Full guide: Pinterest Analytics Guide